• A paradise to enjoy nature

 • LOCAL TRANSPORTATION FROM CATEMACO

-If you don't have a car, there are several options and ways to get to Tóxcatl and from Tóxcatl to Catemaco for shopping, to restaurants or to other places in the region:
+If you don't have a car, there are several options and ways to get to Tóxcatl and from Tóxcatl to Catemaco:

 1.- Take a motorboat like this one, telling the driver to take you to Tóxcatl, which is next to the heron's island (la Isla de las garzas).
 They all know it well.